 By Brian Robinson.
 I imagine therefore it is.
 Visualisation now figures in many therapeutic approaches.
 Pictures, videos, imaginings and a number of other visual aids are used to help re-process our minds to new versions of the truth.
 Versions which essentially question the beliefs associated with anxiety disorders.
 If you want to communicate with the … Continue reading Anxiety Recovery Module 9: Visualisations, Affirmations.

 By Brian Robinson.
-Stress can come from all angles Stress management can mean at least two things.
-Firstly, it can look at the possibilities of how we can unwind the tension.
+Stress management can mean at least two things.
+Firstly, it can look at the possibilities of how we can unwind.
 How do we teach an already stressed system to become relaxed.
-And secondly, stress management can look at the strategies and techniques employed in … Continue reading Anxiety Recovery Module 8: Managing Stress
+And secondly, stress management can look at the strategies and techniques employed in order to prevent stress from building up in … Continue reading Anxiety Recovery Module 8: Managing Stress

 By Brian Robinson.
 Everything that is capable of causing stress in the body must come under the microscope when it comes to dealing with anxiety.
-What we eat clearly holds that potential.
-Too much salt; allergens; poor diet; all hold that potential to increase stress along with countless others.
-However, there is another reason why … Continue reading Anxiety Recovery Module 7: Diet
+That holds true because high tension levels actually cause anxiety.
+What we eat clearly holds the potential to increase stress.
+Too much salt; allergens; poor diet; all hold that potential … Continue reading Anxiety Recovery Module 7: Diet

 By Brian Robinson.
 Strong emotions always exist in parallel with powerful thoughts.
 Although it may be fair to say that Cognitive Behavioural Therapy and Relaxation Therapy are the mainstream therapies when it comes to anxiety recovery, it would be a mistake to ignore Emotional Therapy altogether.
 After all, we are each and every one of … Continue reading Anxiety Recovery Module 6: Emotions.

 By Brian Robinson.
-The causes of tension If recovery from anxiety is to be both profound and sustained, it vital to deal with the causes of tension.
-And we know that what goes on in the mind is the single most significant contributor to high tension levels.
-This understanding has led to Cognitive Behavioural Therapy … Continue reading Anxiety Recovery Module 5: Thoughts.
+Thoughts: the cause of tension If recovery from anxiety is to be both profound and sustained, it vital to deal with the cause of tension.
+And we know that what goes on in the mind is a significant contributor to high tension levels.
+If the person's thinking is healthy and relaxed they … Continue reading Anxiety Recovery Module 5: Thoughts.